This post is updated from a previous entry I made back in 2014. I’ve updated the recipe to be 100% plant-based and 100% equally delicious.

 To make marzipan filling:

 Grate the marzipan into a bowl and beat with the milk until you have a paste.
 Add the inside bun crumbs to the paste and mix again.
-Pipe into the hole of the bun and top with whipped cream.
+Pipe into the hole of the bun, top with whipped cream.

 To make the whipped cream filling: